basecamp/kamal/README.md

 These settings only apply when booting containers (using `mrsk deploy`, or `mrsk app boot`).
 For other commands, MRSK continues to run commands in parallel across all hosts.

+## Hooks

+You can run custom scripts at specific points with hooks.

+Hooks should be stored in the .mrsk/hooks folder.
+Running mrsk init will build that folder and add some sample scripts.

+If the script returns a non-zero exit code the command will be aborted.

+There are currently two hooks:

+- pre-build
+- post-push

 ## Stage of development

 This is beta software.
 Commands may still move around.
 But we're live in production at [37signals](https://37signals.com).